-Turn the dose selector in either direction until 0.6mg or 1.2mg lines up with the pointer.
+Turn the dose selector in either direction until 0.6 mg or 1.2 mg lines up with the pointer.
 Inject the dose.
-Prepare a new pen for injection and inject the remaining number of mg to complete your dose.
+Then prepare a new pen for injection and inject the remaining number of mg to complete your dose.

 Inject the full dose with a new pen:

-Insert the needle into your skin using the injection technique shown by your doctor or diabetes educator/nurse.
+Insert the needle into your skin using the injection technique shown by your doctor or diabetes education nurse.
 Then follow the instructions below: